stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 export GITHUB_EVENT_NAME=${GITHUB_EVENT_NAME:-unknown}
 ```

+> 💡 Please note that `runme env store ...` features are only available with the [Runme Extension's pre-release version](https://docs.runme.dev/installation/vscode#bleeding-edge-features).

 Runme, as Dagger’s frontend, will resolve the Environment when a session is first created, typically at startup.
 Running pipelines locally, it’s simple to check if they are on the right track:

 <ImageWithCaption caption="The environment is invalid and will cause the pipeline to fail">